 Faith is you believing in, confessing, and acting upon spiritual realities in God’s Word and then waiting patiently but confidently for their manifestations in the physical or natural realm (2 Cor.
 4:13).

 Beloved, if you have the true and living faith, you will rejoice in hope, be patient in tribulation, and continue steadfastly in prayer, giving glory to God “and being fully convinced that what He had promised He was also able to perform.”
 (Rom.
 4:21 NKJV).

 Find out in the next piece!

 Prayer: My Dear Heavenly Father, thank You for opening my eyes of understanding to what true, living and dynamic faith is.
-Help and teach me Holy Spirit to live and walk daily by this true and biblical faith, in Jesus’ name.
+My Dear Holy Spirit, teach and help me to live and walk daily by the true and biblical faith, in Jesus’ name.
 Amen.